History of free and open-source software: The launch of Open Source

 The term was given a big boost at an event organized in April 1998 by technology publisher Tim O'Reilly.
 Originally titled the "Freeware Summit" and later named the "Open Source Summit", the event brought together the leaders of many of the most important free and open-source projects, including Linus Torvalds, Larry Wall, Brian Behlendorf, Eric Allman, Guido van Rossum, Michael Tiemann, Paul Vixie, Jamie Zawinski of Netscape, and Eric Raymond.
 At that meeting, the confusion caused by the name free software was brought up.
 Tiemann argued for "sourceware" as a new term, while Raymond argued for "open source".
 The assembled developers took a vote, and the winner was announced at a press conference that evening.
 Five days later, Raymond made the first public call to the free software community to adopt the new term.
 The Open Source Initiative was formed shortly thereafter.
 According to the OSI Richard Stallman initially flirted with the idea of adopting the open source term.
 But as the enormous success of the open source term buried Stallman's free software term and his message on social values and computer users' freedom, later Stallman and his FSF strongly objected to the OSI's approach and terminology.
 Due to Stallman's rejection of the term "open-source software", the FOSS ecosystem is divided in its terminology; see also Alternative terms for free software.
 For example, a 2002 FOSS developer survey revealed that 32.6% associated themselves with OSS, 48% with free software, and 19.4% in between or undecided.
 Stallman still maintained, however, that users of each term were allies in the fight against proprietary software.

 On 13 October 2000, Sun Microsystems released the StarOffice office suite as free software under the GNU Lesser General Public License.
 The free software version was renamed OpenOffice.org, and coexisted with StarOffice.
+It was designed as a free and compatible, emulating replacement for Microsoft Office Suite.